How to Generate Electricity – How is Electricity Generated

 - Nikola Tesla (1856-1943): Devised the polyphase alternating-current systems that form the modern electrical power industry.

 - Otto Hahn (1879-1968): Explained the process of nuclear fission by which nuclei of atoms of heavy elements can break into smaller nuclei, in the process releasing large quantities of energy.

 - Albert Einstein (1879-1955): Explained that one gram of mass can be converted into a torrential amount of energy

-Static electricity is an electrical charge at rest.
+Static electricity or ESD is an electrical charge at rest.
 This is created by an imbalance of electrons that stay on a specific surface, or in the environmental air.
 The imbalance of electrons is caused by absence or surplus of electrons.
 This creates an electrical field that is capable of influencing other objects at a distance.
 Lightening is an example of static electricity.

 How to Generate Electricity

 Generating electricity need knowledge about electronics, electronic components, engineering, physics and chemistry.
 There are various sources to generate energy – renewable and nonrenewable.

 How to Generate Electricity: Hydroelectricity / Hydro Electric Power

 Hydroelectricity is the most common method of generating electricity.
 Water is stored is a high dam or an artificial or natural lake or reservoir.
 This water stored in a high place has gravitational potential energy.
 Down this source of falling water is a power station equipped with water turbines.
 Potential energy is converted to kinetic energy when water falls down.
 This kinetic energy rotates the water turbines to generate electricity.